Advertiser Disclosure

 • Estimated Annual Fuel Cost: $189.97 (light driving), $320.57 (moderate driving), $427.43 (heavy driving)

-In public, high-speed DC charging gets the Ioniq Electric from 0% to 80% charge in under an hour; slower AC charging takes about six hours.
+In public, high-speed DC charging gets the Ioniq 5 from 0% to 80% charge in under an hour.
+Slower AC charging takes about six hours.
 Standard home charging takes about 19 hours (though you’re free to disconnect sooner if you don’t need a full charge) or about six hours with a higher-speed charger (cost varies).

-With a 0-to-60 time of just under 10 seconds, the Ioniq Electric can’t match Tesla for acceleration or overall driving enjoyment.
+The Ioniq 5 can’t match Tesla for acceleration or overall driving enjoyment.
 But it’s perfectly suitable for everyday use around town and on the highway.

 One of the original gas-electric hybrids, the Toyota Prius hatchback remains one of the most popular hybrids on the road today.
 With an average fuel economy above 55 mpg (for the L Eco version), it’s also one of the most efficient.